25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)

 Pack Early

-Give yourself plenty of time to pack your bags and set them in the hall by the luggage pickup time.
-This will help the end of cruise and disembarkation day run much more smoothly.
+Give yourself plenty of time to pack your bags and set them in the hallway by the luggage pickup time.
+This will help the end of the cruise and disembarkation day run much more smoothly.
+There’s nothing worse than spending your last night on board rushing to pack rather than enjoying the final entertainment options available with your family.

 Schedule a Character Call

-Disney Cruise Line provides two FREE calls from characters prior to your cruise.
+Disney Cruise Line provides two free calls from characters prior to your cruise.
 Depending on when you are cruising, you can receive a call from Goofy, Mickey, or Minnie.
+On a special note, if you are sailing on a holiday themed itinerary, you may be able to receive a unique holiday call from characters!

 Final Thoughts on Disney Cruise Tips and Tricks

 I hope you found these tips for your first Disney cruise really helpful!
-Sailing with Disney Cruise Line is the most fun and relaxing way to travel!
+Sailing with Disney Cruise Line is the most fun and relaxing way to travel.
+Whether you’re looking for pre-cruise advice or tips to use onboard, the information above should come in handy.